stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 To mount vault secret in volume, you need to do following:

-- Enable ```SecretProviderClass``` object in helm values and define key and value path of vault.
+- Step 1: Enable ```SecretProviderClass``` object in helm values and define key and value path of vault.
 For example

     ```
     secretProviderClass: